MBernAca/PecubeGUI_Doc/docs/source/Usage.rst

     *Figure 5.
 "Topography" tab with the topography shown on the left-hand side, after clicking the "Show topogaphy" button.*

 | When loading a synthetic numerical model, you can let the latitude and longitude to zero.
 However, you need to provide the stepping distance in x (Δlon) and y (Δlat).
 For simplicity, you can provide the values in km and then click on ‘Convert to lat/long’ button (Figure 3).
 This will automatically convert the values to longitude and latitude distances that can be read by Pecube.
-Finally, you are able to check the topography you provided by clicking on “Show topography” (Figure 3).
+Finally, you can check the topography you provided by clicking on “Show topography” (Figure 3).
 A new tab then appears on the right-hand side of the interface (Figure 5).
 This tab serves to visualize the topography and check your topography history as provided in the :ref:`Time-evolution-tab`.
 You are indeed able to visualize the evolution of the topography by grabbing and sliding the slide bar in “Set time evolution” (Figure 5).

 .. _Time-evolution-tab: